 Check out this 3ds Max video tutorial on how to create complex shapes easily with lofts and sweeps.
 A great tool for all of you digital 3D modelers/sculptors/animators.

-In this 3D Studio Max tutorial, you'll see how to use procedurals to create a rock texture.
-Specifically, the guide addresses displacement tuning in Mental Ray, specularity properties and using stacked procedurals to create cracks, rust, and bumpy structures over the surface.
-Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the application, you're sure to be well served by this video tutorial.
-For more information...
+In this video tutorial, we learn how to create a swirling vortex effect within 3ds Max.
+Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the 3ds Max 2011 workflow, you're sure to be well served by this video tutorial.
+For more information, and to get started using the lessons imparted by this free video software tutorial yourself, watch this free video guide.

 The Bend modifier in Autodesk's 3ds Max lets you bend the current selection up to 360 degrees about a single axis, producing a uniform bend in an object’s geometry.
 You can control the angle and direction of the bend on any of three axes.
 You can also limit the bend to a section of the geometry.